Call for Presentations

 - Parking in a Multi-Modal Community

-CASE STUDIES: Municipal, institutional, or private operations share timely information on actual projects from start to finish.
-Regardless of the outcome – successful or not – shared experiences and lessons learned can save time and resources for those contemplating a similar project.
+CASE STUDIES: Municipal, institutional, private operations and consultants share timely information on actual projects from start to finish.
+Regardless of the outcome, shared experiences and lessons learned can provide insight for those contemplating a similar project.

 Participants agree to provide a summary article suitable for publication in Parker magazine after the conference.

 The individual submitting the proposal must also be the presenter and main contact for further communications.
-Co-presenter(s) names and panelists must be identified during the submission process.
-Substitutions of presenters and panelists will not be allowed after the close date and may result in the presentation being disqualified.
+Co-presenter(s) names and panelists must have agreed to participate and be identified during the submission process.
+Substitutions of presenters and panelists will not be allowed after the close date and will result in the presentation being disqualified.

-Submissions will be evaluated based on quality of topic content presented in the abstract, relevance of content to the current environment, innovativeness, learning objectives provided, range of interest and schedule availability.
+Submissions will be evaluated based on quality of topic content and format as presented in the abstract, relevance of content to the current environment, innovativeness, learning objectives provided, range of interest and schedule availability.

 All presentations must be non-proprietary and may not be used as an opportunity to promote brands, products, or services in any way.
-All commercial activities will be limited to the Vendors’ Learning Lounge or on trade show area for registered exhibitors only.
-Violation of this policy will result in the presenter(s) being banned from future speaking opportunities.
+All commercial activities will be limited to the trade show area for registered exhibitors only.

-If your submission is accepted, a formal email confirmation will be sent to you on or before April 30, 2023.
+If your submission is accepted, you will be informed by email on or before April 15, 2024